Sagarbisht509/Quizz/README.md

 # Quizz
-Create and Play Unlimited Quizzes for Free! 🔥 Built with Kotlin and Jetpack Composes.
+Create and Play Unlimited Quizzes for Free! 🔥 Built with Kotlin and Jetpack Compose.

 ## 📸 Screenshots